-The SPI serial interface allows it to be used as a direct replacement for serial NOR flash and EEPROMs for data logging of mission critical data, telemetry storage, and command and control calibration data storage.
-The new device is also suitable for providing boot code storage solutions for microcontrollers, FPGAs and ASICs.
+The QML-V qualified F-RAM brings the benefits of nearly infinite endurance, instant non-volatile write technology, and over 100-year data retention available to space applications.
+As a direct replacement for serial NOR flash and EEPROMs, rad hard F-RAM is ideal for data logging of mission critical data, telemetry storage, and command and control calibration data storage.
+The new device is also ideal for providing boot code storage solutions for microcontrollers, FPGAs and ASICs.

 Support for the industry standard Serial Peripheral Interface (SPI) protocol improves ease-of-use and supports a smaller footprint and lower pin count.
 Serial protocols are increasingly used in satellite and space applications, with multiple suppliers now offering SPI capable space-grade processors, FPGAs and ASICs.

 “As a recognized leader in high-reliability solutions for space applications, both through our IR HiRel business and in space-grade memories, Infineon is committed to delivering the most reliable, energy efficient memories for next-generation space applications,” said Helmut Puchner, Vice President Fellow of Aerospace and Defense at Infineon Technologies.
-“The newly introduced rad hard F-RAM devices have superior write capabilities with lower power requirements than alternatives, and support system designs with fewer components, improved performance and no compromise in reliability.
-We look forward to bringing more industry-firsts to the space market.”
+“The newly introduced rad hard F-RAM devices have superior write capabilities with lower power requirements than alternatives, and support system designs with fewer components, improved performance and no compromise in reliability.”